Injecting Secrets into a Kubernetes Cluster

 Create a Role and associate the authentication method.

-We already have it associates with the 'admin' role.
+We already have it associated with the 'admin' role.
 Best practice is to associate with a role with tighter permissions.

 Configure the Akeyless K8s Plugin